 Head Mens Soccer Coach

-The Department of Athletics at Gordon College has named Matt Horth as the new head coach for the Mens Soccer team.
-Horth, a former professional soccer player and 2010 graduate of Gordon College, will be the 12th coach in the programs nearly 60-year history.
+Matt Horth was hired as the new head coach for the men’s soccer program in March 2017.
+Horth, a former professional soccer player and 2010 graduate of Gordon College, will be the 12th coach in the program’s nearly 60-year history.

 Assistant Mens Soccer Coach